Nicotine is what makes cigarettes and vaping products addictive. When you quit, your body has to adjust to being tobacco- and nicotine-free.

 Increased Hunger

 Increased appetite is common and can last for several weeks after your quit.
-Your body might be confusing nicotine cravings for food cravings.
+Nicotine can suppress your appetite, so you may feel hungrier after you quit.

-• Coping Strategy: Instead of eating more, eat smaller amounts more frequently, and choose healthy snacks such as carrot sticks.
+• Coping Strategy: Instead of eating more, eat smaller amounts more frequently, stay hydrated, and choose healthy snacks such as nuts, fruits, and veggies.

 Constipation